Calgary Real Estate & Community Guide

 Regional real estate markets around Calgary such as Cochrane, Airdrie, Okotoks, and Strathmore have all echoed the trend of strong sales activity throughout the province.

 Overall, the Calgary Housing market has been surprisingly busy, and many are beginning to see the low inventory and high demand balance out.
-According to CREA®, the national average home price is expected to increase to just over 16.5% on a yearly basis and remain stable and strong throughout 2022.
+According to CREA® and the Calgary real estate board, the national average home price is expected to increase to just over 16.5% on a yearly basis and remain stable and strong throughout 2022.

 Calgary may just be the right place at the right time!